abougouffa/minemacs/docs/packages.md

 * `isearch+`: Extensions to `isearch`
 * `phi-search`: Another incremental search command, compatible with `multiple-cursors`
 * `rg`: Emacs search tool based on "ripgrep"
+* `p-search`: Emacs search engine which combines concepts from information retrievial and Bayesian search theory
 * `affe`: Asynchronous fuzzy finder for Emacs
 * `fzf`: An Emacs front-end for "fzf"